Central Lyon Alternative Setting

 - Online Learning Option.
 Can be used for credit recovery or to enroll in self-paced online classes not offered at Central Lyon or ones that conflict in a student schedule.
 Online learning will be monitored by the CLAS instructor.
 Lab sciences must be taken in the traditional classroom.
 All students are given the option to utilize online learning.

-· Transition to High School Assistance.
+- Transition to High School Assistance.
 Incoming freshmen that have failed a middle school class will be given chance to break out of negative peer-groups and succeed based on individual performance, both academically and behaviorally.
 Freshmen that require a new way of learning may opt, with parent approval, to take English I online in CLAS.
-Middle school students failing three or more classes will attend CLAS during study hall, with grades checked every four weeks.
+Middle school students failing three or more classes will initially attend CLAS during study hall, with grades checked every four weeks.

-· Goal Setting.
-Each Friday, students in CLAS will set SMART goals, both short and long term, and will monitor progress with teacher guidance.
+- Goal Setting.
+Students in CLAS will set SMART goals, both short and long term, and will monitor progress with teacher guidance.
 An individualized path to graduation, while meeting Central Lyon graduation requirements, is offered to juniors or seniors at risk of dropping.
 Risk of dropping out is based on grades and attendance.

 - Support.
 The guidance counselor provides post-secondary education preparation and is available to counsel students.
 The legal liaison officer leads issue-focused groups, provides life (social, communication) skills development, and offers school-to-work opportunities.